 Dr. Paul Ajamian is Center Director of Omni Eye Services of Atlanta.
 He is an internationally known lecturer, and serves as an adjunct faculty member for 14 schools and colleges of optometry.
 He currently serves as General Chairman of the Education Committee for SECO International.
 He also serves the profession as Chairman of the American Board of Optometry, the organization charged with creating a Board Certification process that will allow Doctors of Optometry to demonstrate lifelong learning.
 In 1995, Dr. Ajamian was chosen as the "Optometrist of the South" by his peers, and in 2000 was voted one of the ten "Optometrists of the Decade" by Optometric Management magazine.
 He is a proud Eagle Scout and participates in mission work through his church.

-Kimberly Reed, OD, FAAO
+Jerome Sherman, OD, FAAO

 Visiting Disney in October